Summary of Strength in Numbers: a strategic vision for the Government Statistical Service

 Our ambition is to implement

-• A raised profile of the Code of Practice and intelligent transparency
+• a raised profile for the Code of Practice and intelligent transparency

-That the high quality and innovative statistics the GSS deliver are created through an interconnected data estate and contribute to a unified evidence base, planning today to inform public and decision makers of what they need to know tomorrow.
+The high quality and innovative statistics the GSS deliver are created through an interconnected data estate and contribute to a unified evidence base, planning to inform public and decision makers of what they need to know for now and the future.

 We will maintain